 - .83 x 90 = 74.7in or 6ft & 2.7in is the furthest the projector can be from the screen

 You should then round these numbers by 5%.
 This is suggested by most manufacturers.
-Multiply the closest point by 1.05 and the furthest point by .95, this will give us a suggested range between 65.2in and 71in (5ft & 5.2in and 5ft & 11in).
+Multiply the closest point by 1.05 and the furthest point by .95; this will give us a recommended range between 65.2in and 71in (5ft & 5.2in and 5ft & 11in).
 This means the projector should be mounted no closer than 65.2in and no further than 71in from the screen.

 What size image can my projector produce?

 Lastly, you can calculate the maximum image width using the throw ratio.
 Let’s say you already have the projector mounted or you have already bought a projector and know the throw ratio, but you would like to know the widest image you can possibly get with it in a specific position.

 To calculate the widest image possible, take the distance from the projector placement to the screen divided by the throw ratio.

 - Throw ratio of .75 with the projector positioned 6 feet from the screen.
 The calculation is 6 / .75 = 8ft (96in) is the largest image width possible.